Global Communications and Computing

 It is now time for a bit of philosophy about system design.
 There are a few principles that I try to adhere to namely:

-The Partitioning described above covers points 1-5
+The Partitioning described above take into account points 1-5

 There are currently some additional technical constraints when implementing the design above.